cortexlabs/cortex/README.md

 $ export CORTEX_NODES_MIN="1"
 $ export CORTEX_NODES_MAX="3"

-# Provision infrastructure on AWS and install Cortex
+# Install the Cortex cluster in your AWS account: the cluster is responsible for hosting your APIs
 $ ./cortex.sh install
 ```